ysdn2019/Graduates-List/graduates/christina-thompson.md

 ---
 path: /work/hope
 graduate: Tina Thompson
-mainimg: /assets/work/thompson_christina_project2_web_main.jpg
+cover: /assets/work/thompson_christina_project2_web_main.jpg
-thumbnailimg: /assets/work/thompson_christina_secondary_web_thumbnail.jpg
+thumbnail: /assets/work/thompson_christina_secondary_web_thumbnail.jpg
 title: Hope
 groupmembers:
-fields: Data Visualisation, Information Design, UI/UX
+category: Data Visualisation, Information Design, UI/UX
 mediumdimensions:
 description: Breast Cancer affected an estimated of 252,710 females (less than 1% of men) in 2017 and has become the most common cancer in women worldwide and the fifth most common cause of death from cancer in women.
 This informational site aims to help educate and make aware the signs and symptoms of this deadly disease.
 digitallink: https://invis.io/P6QSWVNEKUZ